Nagarro

 Nagarro SE is a German IT service provider based in Munich, Bavaria, Germany.
-The company was founded in 2020 as a spin-off of Allgeier SE.
-The company has been listed on the Frankfurt stock exchange since December 2020.
+The company's activities include digital products and IT services, particularly for the automotive, energy and telecommunications industries.

+History

+Nagarro was founded in 1996 in New Delhi, India, by a team led by Manas Fuloria.
+Fuloria merged two small companies, named the new venture after a word in a Robert Ludlum book, and commenced operations from a small office in the city.

+In 2011, Nagarro was acquired by the German IT consulting company Allgeier SE; Nagarro was headquartered in Silicon Valley, United States, at the time of the acquisition.

+In 2020, the company was spun-off from Allegier SE and listed on the Frankfurt Stock Exchange.
 Nagarro was included in the SDAX index in June 2021 and in the TecDAX of Deutsche Börse in December 2021.

-The company's activities include digital products and IT services, particularly for the automotive, energy and telecommunications industries.
+In June 2026, Indian digital engineering company Persistent Systems announced its bid to acquire Nagarro for €1.1 billion.

 Products and sectors

 Nagarro SE primarily designs, develops and implements software for industry in cases where no standard software available on the market is suitable.
 The company uses the term digital product engineering for this purpose.
 In addition to the automotive, energy and telecommunications industries, the company also targets banks and insurance companies, public administration, media and computer game developers, among others.

 Personnel and locations

-In December 2020, the company stated that it had a workforce of over 8,400 employees.
-The employees were spread across more than 25 countries in Europe, Asia and North America. in 2023 it had 18,000 employees in 36 countries.
+In 2024, Nagarro had around 18,000 employees, of which over 13,000 were in India.
+Its other employees were spread across 36 countries in Europe, Asia and North America.